genyman/docs/mkdocs/docs/reference/genyman-cli.md

 When you deploy to a Nuget source that needs an API key to publish, you need to specificy this option.

+### major, minor, build option

+`genyman deploy --major`

+Before deployment using these options you can automatically increase a part of the version.
+If not specified `--build` is added by default.

 ## All Command

 `genyman all`